atomix/atomix/README.md

 ### Failure detection

-Just as Copycat uses gossip for membership, so to does the global cluster and resource clusters use gossip for failure detection.
+Just as Copycat uses gossip for membership, so too does the global cluster and resource clusters use gossip for failure detection.
 The failure detection protocol is designed to reduce the risk of that false failures due to network partitions.
 This is done by piggybacking failure information on to the cluster membership vector shared during gossip.
 When an attempt to gossip with another member of the cluster fails for the first time, the *state* of that member in